 - Oculoplastic and orbital surgery

 - Pediatric ophthalmology surgery

-During your third year, you will serve as chief resident at Mayo Clinic in Minnesota and the Minneapolis, Minn. based VA Medical Center.
-As a chief resident, you will have primary responsibility for a surgical and medical service.
+During your third year, you serve as chief resident at Mayo Clinic and the Minneapolis Veterans Affairs (VA) Health Care System.
+As a chief resident, you have the primary responsibility for a surgical and medical service.
 Mayo Clinic funds the authorized additional costs of travel and housing.
 Our residents consistently rate these rotations very highly.

 |Refraction, contact lenses and low vision

 |Oculoplastics and orbit